autobutler/style-guide/README.md

 A good commit message:

-* Prefixes the subject line with a Github Issue number.
+* Prefixes the subject line with a Pivotal story number.
 * Uses the present tense.

 Share your feature branch